 Questions?
 Talk to us!

 You can make an appointment for an informal chat with one of our friendly advisors.
 They will guide you through the application process and answer any questions you might have about where you can study, scholarships and cross-crediting.
 Book online here or you can drop in (no appointment needed) 1-2pm every Wednesday.
 We are located in the Gateway Building.
-Just report to reception to let us know you are there.
+Please report to reception.

 Going on an exchange can be a big decision to make but we’re here to help you each step of the way.